tmesser/dao-documents/Independent Contractor Agreement/independent-contractor-agreement.md

         writing, Contractor shall not, directly or indirectly through another entity,

-        1.  induce or attempt to induce any employee of Collective to leave the employ of Collective, or in any way interfere with the relationship between Collective and any employee thereof,
+        1.  induce or attempt to induce any contractor or employee of Collective to leave the employ of Collective, or in any way interfere with the relationship between Collective and any contractor or employee thereof,

-        2.  hire any person, who was an employee of Collective at any time during the Term,
+        2.  hire any person, who was a contractor or employee of Collective at any time during the Term,

         3.  induce or attempt to induce any customer, supplier, subcontractor, licensee, licensor, franchisee or other business relation of